crosetto/cupq/Readme.md

 The heap is a balanced tree data structure which satisfies the *heap property*: the value of the parent node is smaller than or equal to the value of the children.

-Actually we don't really use a traditional heap: we replace the nodes in the heap with sorted arrays of 32 items, where an item is a pair containing a value (32 bit floating point number representing the distance from the destination) and a key (32 bit integer identifiyng the node in the graph).
+Actually we don't really use a traditional heap: we replace the nodes in the heap with sorted arrays of 32 items, where an item is a pair containing a value (32 bit floating point number representing the distance from the origin) and a key (32 bit integer identifiyng the node in the graph).
-These arrays of items are sorted in increasing order with respect to the item's values, and the value of the smallest item in each array is satisfying a *heap-like property*: the first element of each array has smaller cost than the first element of it's children's first element.
+These arrays of items are sorted in increasing order with respect to the item's values, and the value of the smallest item in each array is satisfying a *heap-like property*: the first element of each array has smaller cost than the first elements of it's children's arrays.
 We call such first elements the *top* elements of each array.

 If you are confused after this explanation look at the clarifying picture below: